neilcantorne/heiko/README.md

 ```

 **Find a device**<br>
-Use heiko::Device::devices() to retrieve available devices on your computer
+Use heiko::Device::devices() to retrieve available devices on your computer.

 ```rust
 use heiko::Device;